 The food is organized according to the full board scheme.
-In addition, children can cook for themselves in the kitchens in residential buildings.
+In addition, students can cook for themselves in the kitchens in residential buildings.
 The diversity and quality of school meals is worth noting separately.
 In the 2000s, the school was awarded a gold medal for the quality of meals.
 Today, a large number of national, European and other dishes are prepared in the school.
 Possible is the organization of individual dietary nutrition by prior arrangement.

-Studying at Oswestry School is not just about mastering academic knowledge.
+Studying at the Oswestry School is not just about mastering academic knowledge.
 Education standards here assume comprehensive support for the development of the child's personality.
 In Oswestry School he will have the opportunity to reveal his talents.

-The school is well equipped with training classes, laboratories, a library, a computer room, a gym.
+The school is very well equipped with classes, laboratories, a library, a computer room, a gym.
 On the territory of the institution there are several tennis courts, playing fields, there is an indoor heated pool.
 All mugs are also equipped with the necessary tools, consumables.

-Additional registration items for schoolchildren will be a registration fee of GBP 50, a deposit for the seat (£ 1500) and payment for English lessons for foreign students (EFL).
+Additional registration items for students will be a registration fee of GBP 50, a deposit for the seat (£ 1500) and payment for English lessons for foreign students (EFL).
 The agency of custodial work will also require payment for registration.
 Supervision and assistance of the curator provides for an increase in the additional costs of the student.

 Required documents, depending on the type of institution:

 |private school, boardinghouse|

 |Language courses, schools and children's language camps||Primary and secondary education - private schools||Preparation programmes for entering universities - higher education||Higher education (after completing accredited programs A-level, IB, High School) - Bachelor, Master, MBA|